isaccavalcante/hello-world/readme.txt

-# Hello, this is my first applicatipn on git
+# Hello, this is my first app on git (not acctually)
-read
-me
-please
-there is a lot of text
-to be read